Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   It's enabled only when the ``browser.urlbar.quicksuggest.enabled`` pref is true.
-An event is recorded when the user toggles the ``browser.urlbar.suggest.quicksuggest`` pref, which corresponds to the checkbox in about:preferences#search labeled "Show suggested and sponsored results in the address bar".
+An event is recorded when the user toggles the ``browser.urlbar.suggest.quicksuggest`` pref, which corresponds to the checkbox in about:preferences#search labeled "Show Firefox Suggest in the address bar (suggested and sponsored results)".
 If the user never toggles the pref, then this event is never recorded.

   The full spec for this event is: